Using a Dash Cam

 Dash cams with remote monitoring and remote access capabilities offer enhanced security even when your vehicle is parked.

 With just a few taps on your smartphone, you can have peace of mind knowing your car is being watched.
 Modern dash cams feature parking mode, which activates recording when motion or impact is detected, even when the vehicle is off.
 This round-the-clock monitoring helps prevent theft, vandalism, and hit-and-run incidents.
+Buffered parking mode can capture a few seconds before the trigger event, so you see what led up to the impact or motion.

 For example, the BlackVue DR900X Plus features dual cameras and impact sensors, offering comprehensive protection.
 With the remote access feature, users can receive real-time alerts on their smartphones, adding an extra layer of security.
+Cloud-connected models can upload critical clips automatically so evidence is preserved even if the unit is damaged or removed.

 4. Accident Prevention and Driver Behavior Monitoring